JustinHolmesMusic/justinholmes.com/src/data/songs_and_tunes/the-two-sisters.md

 And sure enough, Jarrod's choice had been The Two Sisters (which they typically write on setlists as "Oh The Wind And Rain").
 Jarrod knows that I like and play this song, and also knew I was going to be in the audience that night, but whether my presence had any effect I don't know; almost certainly coincidence I reckon.
 Either way, I was thankful because it was a lovely version, and it was a great moment for me and my family.

-As an aside: after that show, the band's bassist Royal Masat came over to my AirBnb, where we shared a bottle of wine and talked about music late into the night.
-He was very encouraging about my music and my career, and it was a very validating moment, just when I needed a reason to keep going.
+As an aside: after that show, the band's bassist Royal Masat came over to my AirBnb, where we shared a bottle of wine and talked about music late into the night, along with my family and our mutual friend Gabrielle Simard, a circus star and software engineer who was in town.
+Royal very encouraging about my music and my career, and it was a very validating moment, just when I needed a reason to keep going.
 Thanks Royal.

 ### As cryptograss